GINQO/Master-Item-Manager/README.md

 - 2022-09-06: Fixes for media image links (.tff and .woff) display incorrect on Qlik Sense Enterprise
 - 2022-12-21: Major updates on js code for handling missing columns in config file
 - 2022-12-21: Fixed the master item preview that was not displaying correctly due to a missing config column
+- 2023-10-23: Fix the configuration to manage the custom number format for measures through the config file.
+Note that the existing measure number format will stay if the custom format is not configured in the config file.
+- 2023-10-23: Improve code readability and fix some script logic
+- 2023-10-23: Added more samples to the config file

 # Known Issues and Limitations
 	- Complex drilldown dimension expression is not supported.